Ten years ago coaching wasn´t attracting much attention and it was certainly not something people openly talked about.

 Stress in both the workplace and personal life is on the rise.
 Speed, complexity, and uncertainty are everyday challenges for everyone, independently of their educational or social status.
 Business leaders coping with rapidly changing environments while trying to manage interpersonal relationships, people struggling on their relationships in a world where self-knowledge, optimal decisions and a sense of purpose is continuously challenged are some of the main cases in need of coaching.

-A coach is the one who will offer immediate focus, motivation, support and help the client improve specific skills and behaviors.
+A coach is the one who will offer immediate focus, motivation, support and help the client improve specific skills and behaviors, that have usually never trained, worked or been aware before.
 A coach will work closely to provide greater clarity in roles, objectives, priorities, and difficulties.
 A coach will work with people to make their dreams come true, define what their attitude towards the challenges they face every day is and help them re-define what balance means for them.
+The majority of the skills a person needs to overcome and balance those challenges have never been taught in any University degree worldwide, so far.

 The first thing you need to ask before choosing your coach is: Are you accredited and by whom?

-For example, students receive a certificate on completion of their degree, but it is the University that has the courses accredited, which sometimes is the differentiation reason whether a student will select one university over another.
+For example, students receive a certificate on completion of their degree, but it is the University that has its courses accredited, which sometimes can be the differentiation reason whether a student will select one university over another.
 Accreditation from an International body of independent accreditations ensures the training, skills, and code of ethics that your coach follows.

 The accreditation status should be a key differentiator in choosing who to hire.
 People need to be aware of and acknowledge accredited professionals.
 That is because the real benefactor of good quality coaching is the client and always the client.
 The coaching profession should be protected by people who are not accredited to coach in the same way that the medical profession requires medical registration and accreditation for a physician to see a patient.